SpectrumIntegrators/IPAddressChanger/Help.md

 ﻿# IP Address Changer

 ## Overview
-This application allows changing IP address settings for network adapters from a quick list of predefined configurations.
+This application allows changing IP address settings for network adapters from a quick list of user-defined configurations.
 IP addresses may be IPv4 or IPv6, or DHCP can be enabled.
 (IPv6 has not been tested.)

 The application requires elevated privileges and may only be run by a user who has administrator acces to the system.